Minhkhoa444/Sine-generator/README.md

 # Sine-generator
-Create sine wave based a LUT.
+Create sine wave based on a LUT.